Fachstelle-Geoinformation-Winterthur/winergie-client/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+Use the `--prod` flag for a production build.

+Example command to build for production environment (DO NOT USE THIS WITH GIT BASH):
+`ng build --configuration production --aot`
+=> Before this command: INCREMENT VERSION NUMBER in package.json, package-lock.json and welcome.component.ts.

+Example command to build for test environment (DO NOT USE THIS WITH GIT BASH):
+`ng build --configuration test --aot`

 ## Running unit tests